golang/proposal/design/22080-dwarf-inlining.md

 Here is a representation of how the generated DWARF should look for the example above.
-First, the abstract subprogram instance for 'Leaf'.
+First, the abstract subprogram instance for `Leaf`.
 No high/lo PC, no locations, for variables etc (these are provided in concrete instances):